 EU F-gas regulation (517/2014) is presently under revision process to align it with raising ambitions of EU Green Deal.
 This update will include revision of the remaining HFC phase-down steps and plan of future HFC phase-down steps beyond reduction required by the Montreal Protocol.
-Proposal presented by DG Clima in 2021, will also include additional prohibitions in products and equipment where HFC are no longer needed.
-Among others for stationary AC and HP equipment and stationary refrigeration (small hermetic units for commercial and household use).
+Draft proposal presented by DG Clima in 2022 is including additional prohibitions in products and equipment where high GWP refrigerants are no longer needed like for example any self-contained equipment.
 Further prohibitions are expected in servicing and maintenance of refrigeration equipment.
 DG Clima proposal includes provisions for mandatory certification of technicians to include skills on the use of low-GWP alternatives and detailed rules to empower customs and surveillance authorities in the EU Member States and facilitate their use of the EU.
-Revised draft proposal is expected to be published in April 2022.